LeoFu9487/push_swap_tester/README.md

 ### Usage :

-First, go to the root of your repository, which is where we can find Makefile
+First, go to the root of your repository, which is where we can find your Makefile

 ```git clone https://github.com/LeoFu9487/push_swap_tester.git```